 Let’s take a quick look at how adopting the Cascade Strategic Framework solves the most common issues that people encounter with writing a strategic plan:

 - Not too complicated.
 Terminology is simple to understand and the linkages are clear, without ever deviating from the objectives - project - KPI 'triangle'.

 - Scales easily.
-By linking objectives (either in a single plan, or across multiple nested strategic plans) the model scales infinitely without losing clarity or focus.
+By linking objectives (either in a single plan or across multiple nested strategic plans) the model scales infinitely without losing clarity or focus.

 - Tangible & measurable.
 By incorporating KPIs directly in the model, you’re forced to think clearly about what success looks like and you’ll always have a relevant set of KPIs to track for your strategy.

-When it comes to the question of how to write a strategic plan - you'd be pretty hard pushed to find a better starting point.
-The Cascade Strategy Model is inspired by the best models out there already (we like OKRs a lot for example) but is simple, effective and proven to work in organizations large and small.
+When it comes to the question of how to write a strategic plan - you'd be pretty hard-pushed to find a better starting point.
+The Cascade Strategy Model is inspired by the best models out there already (we like OKRs a lot for example) but is simple, effective, and proven to work in organizations large and small.

 Whilst strategic planning is an important part of striving towards success - it’s actually only the beginning.
-Strategic execution is the part which most organizations struggle with.
+Strategic execution is the part that most organizations struggle with.
 That’s why we created the Cascade Strategy Model.
 It’s the culmination of thousands of experiences implementing strategy with our clients (large and small) and we think it’s quite simply the best way to structure your strategic plan - regardless of your industry or size.

 If you need a hand implementing any of the above in Cascade, just drop us a line.